ova2/angular-development-with-primeng/README.md

   * Customizing cell content with templating
   * Row expansion by providing row template
   * Export data in CSV format
+  * DataTable events and methods
   * Listing data with DataList
   * Listing data with PickList
   * Listing data with OrderList
+  * Grid format data with DataGrid
+  * On demand data loading with DataScroller
   * Visualizing data with Tree
   * Visualizing data with TreeTable
-  * Managing events with Schedule by leveraging lazy loading
+  * Managing events with Schedule
-  * Visualizing data with DataScroller

 * [Chapter 6, Amazing Overlays and Messages](https://github.com/ova2/angular-development-with-primeng/tree/master/chapter6)
   * Displaying content in Dialog